What happened that day?

 Image: The Rangatira

 Early European settlers were fascinated by the sands' magnetic qualities.
 Early attempts to smelt iron from the ironsand met with little success.
 In the 1950s, with local and international demand for steel growing, renewed efforts were made to utilise this valuable resource for a home-grown steel industry.
-New technologies made it possible to use the ironsand in steelmaking.
 In 1959 the government established the New Zealand Steel Investigating Company.
 Its brief was to determine the technical and economic feasibility of manufacturing steel from local raw materials.
+New Zealand Steel Limited was incorporated in 1965 and construction on the Glenbrook mill began in 1966.
+It was opened in 1968.

-Image: Ironmaking (detail) (NZ Steel
+Image: Ironmaking (detail) (NZ Steel)